 As we entered, I was expecting some really fancy restaurant with penguin-dressed waiters.
 None of that.
 The tasteful design and warm welcome by the friendly staff immediately made us feel at ease.
 Chéri and I didn’t have anything special to celebrate.
-Nonetheless, we enhanced the festive vibe of the evening with a gin-champaign cocktail.
-The set menu offered two choices of each course.
+Nonetheless, we increased the festive vibe of the evening with a gin-champagne cocktail.
+The set menu offered two choices for each course.
 Chéri chose the breaded salmon gravlax to begin with.
-I went for the delicious celery and potato risotto with a soft boiled egg.
+I went for a delicious celery and potato risotto with a soft boiled egg.
 Spot on!

 We continued our dinner with another excellent dish.
-Free range chicken served with braised chicories and fried crosnes for chéri.
-I had to look up the “crosnes” in a dictionary, as I couldn’t quite figure out what it was.
-It translates into “knotroot”.
-Which neither chéri or I ever tasted before.
+Free range chicken served with braised chicories and fried crosnes for Chéri.
+I had to look up “crosnes” in a dictionary, as I couldn’t quite figure out what it was.
+It translates into “knotroot” or “Chinese artichokes”.
+Which neither Chéri or I had ever tasted before.
 Still don’t know what it is, but it was very good.
 I had the cassolette of scallops with shrimp broth, mushrooms and fennel.
 We both savoured our meals with great relish.